 As long as Islamic banks remain involved in money management, they will do nothing more than tapping.
 For Islamic banks to add real value to the societies and communities they serve they will have to add broader socio-economic services to their product offerings.
 Many critics would argue that Islamic banking as a phrase is a contradiction in terms.
 According to this argument, Islamic financial doctrines can best be implemented outside a banking context.
 It is argued that a charity or donation-based model better suits Islamic financing.
 It is proposed that an Islamic financing model could be based on a for-profit-philanthropy (FPP) model.

-An FPP branch could be deemed successful if it has improved levels of employment, education and earnings, and by doing do so has enriched the lifestyle in its catchment.
-With the increased use of FinTech in financial services, it is not only possible but is also expected to drive businesses in future.
+An FPP branch could be deemed successful if it has improved levels of employment, education, and earnings, and by doing do so has enriched the lifestyle in its catchment.
+With the increased use of FinTech in financial services, it is not only possible but is also expected to drive businesses in the future.

 There have been some interesting initiatives that could have been developed into viable improvements to conventional banking, if not full-fledged Islamic alternatives.